dragonometry/dragonometry.github.io/centipede/README.md

 # Centipede in Javascipt with p5.js

 This is the current workign copy of the code for our Centipede game.
-It is the culmination of the videos that I made for out Centipede unit.
+It is the culmination of the videos that I made for out Centipede unit up to Part 7.